Link Shell Extension

 Installation The current user must have administrator privileges in order to install the software.

 LSE is installed by executing the install program (HardLinkShellExt_$(platform).exe).
-Follow the instructions issued by the program, there are no mandatory inputs required during installation, it is possible to change the location into which LSE is installed, the default is
+Follow the instructions issued by the program, there are no mandatory inputs required during installation.
+It is possible to change the location into which LSE is installed, the default is

 C:\Program Files\LinkShellExtension